Veritius/bevy_stardust/README.md

 - No matter the transport layer you use, write the same code in your game systems, entirely in parallel using Bevy's scheduler.
 - Add network-enabled Bevy plugins with no extra effort on your end.

-*Note: While you can use any transport layer, Stardust only includes support for native UDP, with the `udp` feature (enabled by default).*

 ### Planned features
 - Features for the UDP transport layer
     - Fragmentation